baliezgi/baliezgi/README.md

 - 🔭 Project Lead & Scrum Master at was Kodluyoruz,
-- 💻 Also, Software Engineer at Papara.
+- 💻 Also, Software Engineer at was Papara.
-- 🌱 I’m currently learning Backend side.
+- 🌱 Technical Business Analyst at DefineX.
 - 👯 I’m collaborating as a PM on other software project.
 - 💬 If you're new to learning to software, I can help you.
 - 😄 Pronouns: Ezo